hbctraining/external/HBC_IntroR_scRNAseq_bundle.md

 ---

 ### **Description:**
-This course begins with an introduction to using R and RStudio.
+This workshop begins with an introduction to using R and RStudio.
 Participants will learn the basics of R syntax and how to utlilize functions and packages in R for reproducible data wrangling and visualizations.
 Next, we will begin data analysis in R using single cell RNA-seq count data.
 Participants will use Seurat and associated tools to perform analysis of single-cell expression data, including data filtering, QC, integration, clustering, and marker identification analysis.
 Finally, the workshop will demonstrate pseudobulk and other approaches for identifying differential expression of genes across samples groups.

 ---